 We partner directly with innovators who transform hard-to-recycle materials into new products—so you can see exactly where your items go and what they become.

-Vespene Recycling is a Las Vegas, Nevada–based textile recycling company that specializes in processing post-consumer mixed textiles.
-Vespene converts worn-out clothing and other non-reusable textiles into recycled fiber that is used to manufacture products like insulation and other industrial materials.
+Vespene Recycling is a Las Vegas, Nevada–based textile recycling company that specializes in brand protection & processing post-consumer mixed textiles.
+Vespene's goal is to convert worn-out clothing and other non-reusable textiles into new products.
+Vespene actively engages with the Texas Tech Textile Circularity Institute, Cotton Incorporated, Canopy, and Fortune 100 partners to develop economically viable pathways to new products.

-Recyclable textiles collected from Ridwell members are sent to Vespene, where they are sorted and processed into fiber for reuse in new products, helping keep more textiles out of landfills and giving them a productive next life.
+Vespene receives recyclable textiles collected from Ridwell members, sorting and processing them into fiber for reuse in new products.
+This keeps more textiles out of landfills and gives them a productive next life.

 Phoenix Fibers is a Chandler, Arizona based, closed-loop textile recycling company operating since 2011.
 Each month Phoenix Fibers converts over 975 tons of denim and other clothing into “shoddy fiber,” which is then manufactured into many different products, including insulation used in cars, homes, appliances and even mattresses.
 Nothing goes to waste!
 Recyclable threads provided by Ridwell members are sent to Phoenix Fibers to be made into shoddy fiber or fiber filler.